-- (a) To provide a procurement system according to which the Municipality will procure goods and services; dispose goods; and letting of assets in a manner that is fair, equitable, transparent, competitive and cost effective. - (b) To provide a system for managing demand, acquisition, logistics, disposal, risk and performance. - (c) To promote local public administration system in terms of Chapter 7 of Municipal Systems Act and Municipal Finance Management Act, Promotions of Access to Information Act, (Act 2 of 2000, and Promotion of Administrative Justice Act (Act 3 of 2000). - (d) To comply with the Paragraphs, norms and standards that may be prescribed in terms of section 168 of MFMA and other applicable legislation. - (e) To promote economic policies concerning investments and doing business with the public sector. - (f) To give effect to the Preferential Procurement regulations of 2022
+- (a) To provide a procurement system according to which the Municipality will procure goods and services; dispose of goods; and let of assets in a manner that is fair, equitable, transparent, competitive, and cost-effective. - (b) To provide a system for managing demand, acquisition, logistics, disposal, risk, and performance. - (c) To promote the local public administration system in terms of Chapter 7 of the Municipal Systems Act and Municipal Finance Management Act, Promotion of Access to Information Act (Act 2 of 2000, and Promotion of Administrative Justice Act (Act 3 of 2000). - (d) To comply with the Paragraphs, norms, and standards that may be prescribed in terms of section 168 of the MFMA and other applicable legislation. - (e) To promote economic policies concerning investments and doing business with the public sector. - (f) To give effect to the Preferential Procurement regulations of 2022